Sea Control Ship: Concept

 In the late 1960s, studies by US Navy identified a potential requirement for large scale convoy operations in the event of a war with the Soviet Union.
 In order to compensate for a shortage of escort ships, it was suggested that helicopters operating from small helicopter carriers could fill the gap.
 When Elmo Zumwalt became Chief of Naval Operations in 1970, he seized on the idea of small helicopter carriers as part of his "High-Low" plan in which large numbers of cheaper lower capability ships would be built to supplement existing expensive high capability ships.
 The proposed small carrier, which was named the Sea Control Ship (SCS), was required to provide continuous airborne cover of two anti-submarine and one airborne early warning helicopters, as well as carrying VSTOL fighters to stop Soviet long-range aircraft (like the Tupolev Tu-95 "Bear") from shadowing convoys and directing submarines and surface ships against them.
 This resulted in a requirement to carry 14 helicopters and three VSTOL fighters such as the AV-8 Harrier.
 It was hoped that production SCSs could be built for $100 million each, an eighth of the price of a full sized aircraft carrier.

 The resultant design had a full load displacement of 13736 LT and an overall length of 610 ft.
 It was to be powered by two General Electric LM2500 gas turbines generating 45000 shp and driving a single shaft, which would propel the ship to a speed of 26 knots.
 Weaponry was to be limited, consisting of two Phalanx Close-in weapon systems to defend against anti-ship missiles.

 Experimental Sea Control Ship

 In 1971 USS Guam was chosen as a test vessel.
 Testing began on 18 January 1972.
 In 1974 she was deployed to the Atlantic Ocean.
 The vessel was equipped with AV-8A Harrier STOVL fighters and SH-3 Sea King ASW helicopters.
 The tests were completed in July 1974; USS Guam resumed its role as an amphibious assault ship.

 Related ships

-The SCSs were smaller than most fleet aircraft carriers, and the concept was seized upon by nations wanting inexpensive aircraft carriers.
+The SCSs were smaller than most fleet aircraft carriers, and the concept was adopted by two countries wanting inexpensive aircraft carriers.
 Spain's Príncipe de Asturias, and her smaller cousin ship, Thailand's HTMS Chakri Naruebet, were based on the final US Navy blueprints for a dedicated sea control ship, but with the addition of a ski-jump ramp and follow a similar mission profile.